 If the Yanni Concert song playlist in 2013 is anything like the previous year, attendees in 2013 can expect to hear songs from Truth of Touch, Yanni-Live at El Morro, along with a number of classic songs that have become fan favorites over the years.
 Visit Yanni.com for the latest news, plus Concert Tour information and upcoming tour schedule updates.
 If you want to read what concert attendees may expect in 2013, like the song playlist, performing vocalists and solo artists for 2013, read my Yanni Concert Review – Live at El Morro.
 Photo and Banner courtesy Yanni-Wake Entertainment.

-Please Note: Tour dates will be added so for concert schedule updates visit the Yanni.com Tour Page.
+Please Note: For Yanni’s 2013 & 2014 concert schedule updates visit the Yanni.com Tour Page.

 Michael Cretu – Making Enigma MMX The Social Song.

 The fan friendly musical project Enigma is well known for offering fans trendsetting new projects.
 The Social Song is but one example of the total Enigma experience.
 The Top 10 Player is a new feature for fans to share the masterful projects by Enigma founder Michael Cretu.

 Enigma’s Top Ten Player is another new interactive way to enhance the overall experience by enabling visitors to rate their favorite Enigma songs and videos, which results in a Top 10 Audio and Top 10 Video hit list selection for visitors to listen or watch full length streams.

 Enigma MMX (The Social Song) designed by founder Michael Cretu was a unique way to generate new excitement by allowing fans to participate during the entire collaboration process over a 3 month period.
 The Top 10 Player is another fan friendly new project.